Proto-Oceanic language: Basic word order

 Many Oceanic languages of New Guinea, Vanuatu, the Solomon Islands, and Micronesia are SVO, or verb-medial, languages.
 SOV, or verb-final, word order is considered to be typologically unusual for Austronesian languages, and is only found in some Oceanic languages of New Guinea and to a more limited extent, the Solomon Islands.
 This is because SOV word order is very common in some non-Austronesian Papuan languages in contact with Oceanic languages.
 In turn, most Polynesian languages, and several languages of New Caledonia, have the VSO word order.
 Whether Proto-Oceanic had SVO or VSO is still debatable.

 Lexicon

-Since the mid-1990s, reconstructing the lexicon of Proto-Oceanic has been the object of the Oceanic Lexicon Project, by scholars Andrew Pawley, Malcolm Ross and Meredith Osmond.
-This encyclopedic project has produced 5 volumes so far, available in open access.
+From the mid-1990s to 2023, reconstructing the lexicon of Proto-Oceanic was the object of the Oceanic Lexicon Project, run by scholars Andrew Pawley, Malcolm Ross and Meredith Osmond.
+This encyclopedic project produced six volumes altogether, all available in open access.

 In addition, Robert Blust also includes Proto-Oceanic in his Austronesian Comparative Dictionary (abbr.
 ACD).